TheLX5/SMW-Blocks/Framal Blocks/Readme.txt

-Framal blocks - to use with BTSD
+Framal blocks - to use with GPS

 These blocks act differently depending on the current exAnimation frame.
 There are some examples of how to use them, including a hurt on specific